LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

   look for words, in general.
 The search link is also accessible from the web page banner.
 This does *not* work on a downloaded local html copy.
+* The web version and pdf versions display mathematical formulas prettily.
+If you use the local html version when not connected to the internet, you see only the LaTex encoded source for formulas.
+  While offline reading sections with math formulas, we suggest using the pdf version.
 * We start with a brief table of contents for the whole book.
   *In the web versions*
   you can get the most detailed table of contents for a single chapter by